ckritzinger/gotofun/gotofun-app/README.md

 # gotofun-app

-A sample offline-first Flutter app that connects to [PowerSync](https://www.powersync.com/) and a backend service.
+A sample offline-first Flutter app that connects to [PowerSync](https://www.powersync.com/) as a sync layer, and a Rails backend service.

-This project is a starting point for a Flutter application that uses Powersync.
+This project is a demo of the utility of local-first architecture and serves as a starting point for a Flutter application that uses Powersync.

 ### Setup